ECE Course List

-ECE 485/585 MICROPROCESSOR SYSTEM DESIGN (4) - Advanced hardware and software design of desktop type microcomputer systems.
-Topics include large project design management and documentation; DRAM system design, cache organization, connections, and coherency; the memory hierarchy and virtual memory; I/O buses such as AGP, PCI-X and Infiniband; multithreaded operating system consideration; JTAG(IEEE1149.1) and Design For Test; high frequency signal integrity; and power supply considerations.
+ECE 485/585 MICROPROCESSOR SYSTEM DESIGN (4) - This course focuses on hardware and software design of desktop type microcomputer systems.
+Topics include Basic I/O and interrupt mechanism, DRAM system design, cache organization and coherency; the memory hierarchy and virtual memory, I/O buses such as PCI, PCI-Express, and USB; multithreaded operating system considerations.
 Team-based, independent design projects are a substantial part of the homework for this class.

 Prerequisite: ECE 372.

 ECE 486/586 COMPUTER ARCHITECTURE (4) - An introduction to the key concepts of computer system architecture and design.
 Topics include the design and analysis of instruction set architectures, memory systems, and high-performance IO systems; basic CPU implementation strategies; basic pipelined CPU implementation; branch prediction; performance analysis; and a survey of current architectures.